posva/2025-03-amsterdam-pinia-colada/slides.md

 </script>

 <!--
+- all interactions make the user wait
 - Nowadays nobody builds an app like this.
-In fact, I wouldn't even call it an app, just a website.
+In fact, just a website.
-- Most interactions in web are async because we communicate with a server
+- async because we communicate with a server
-- Caricaturing but all wait times have a negative impact on UX and therefore on the perception of the app.
-- I don't need to show you an application video because we all use them every day
+- no need to show a video, you likely used app in the past few days
-- All this async state, data fetching, is a part of applications that con potentially create friction but can also be used to reduce it
-- this is the good scenario: static is just assets, we just have to wait a bit for the content
-- webapps async also contains errors
--->
+- likely had a frustration experience
+- loading that hangs
+- things that load but then show blank content
+- that small stress of is it going work?
+I clicked back, did I break the form?
+Will I have to start my order all over again?
+- That's the par that interests me
+- Aesthetics subjective, hire a good designer
+- managing loading state, errors, consistent way to make your app feel better -->

 ---